Tino Rossi: Personal life and honours

-Death
+Death and legacy

 Rossi died of pancreatic cancer in 1983 in Neuilly-sur-Seine, France.
 His body was transported to Ajaccio for burial in the family grave.
 His wife died in 2003 aged 79.

 Ajaccio named a street and the sailing harbor in his honor and in Nogent-sur-Marne, there is a square named Tino Rossi Square.
 A garden on the banks of the Seine in Paris - the Jardin Tino Rossi - was also named in his honour.

 Tino Rossi's unique status on Corsica is reflected in several (somewhat hidden) references to him in the comic book "Asterix in Corsica" (1973) by Uderzo and Goscinny.